 To care for someone with MS, you must find time to care for yourself.
 Read more to find out how to access the support you will need.

-Caring for a loved one is rewarding, but it can also be immensely stressful.
+Caring for someone with MSCaring for a loved one is rewarding, but it can also be immensely stressful.
 As multiple sclerosis is unpredictable, it’s difficult to know what your loved one will need from one week to the next.
 This means that caring for someone with MS can be uniquely challenging.

 For more information about the history, causes and treatments of multiple sclerosis, see MS: A Deeper Dive